Mitigating Traffic Remapping Attacks in Autonomous Multi-hop Wireless Networks

-We refer to \emph{hop (h-) flows} as the granulation level at which traffic is recognized at a next-hop node.
-At a given $i \in r$, packets of e2e-flow $(r, ac)$ transmitted by $j=pred_{r,i}$, whose frame headers contain AC fields with $hac \in AC$, are recognized as an h-flow $(j, r, hac)$ (in general, it may be that $hac \neq ac$, since the AC fields can be modified hop-by-hop).
-For completeness, assume that e2e-flow $(r, ac)$ is recognized at $s_r$ as h-flow $(s_r,r,ac)$.
-Let $H \subseteq N \times R \times AC$ be the set of recognizable h-flows.
+We use the notion of \emph{hop (h-) flows} as the granulation level at which incoming traffic is recognized at a next-hop node.
+Packets of e2e-flow $(r, ac)$ forwarded by $j=pred_{r,i}$, whose AC fields contain $hac \in \{VO,BE\}$, are recognized at node $i \in r$ as an h-flow $(j, r, hac)$.
+(Possibly $hac \neq ac$, because AC fields can be modified hop-by-hop.)
+By convention, let e2e-flow $(r, ac)$ be recognized at $s_r$ as h-flow $(s_r,r,ac)$.
+For example, if node 3 in Fig.~\ref{fig:topology} changes the AC fields of incoming packets then e2e-flow \#1, designated as (1, $VO$), is recognized as (1, $r_1$, $VO$) at node 1, (1, $r_1$, $VO$) at node 3, (3, $r_1$, $BE$) at node 4 etc., where $r_1=(1,3,4,5,8,10)$.
+Let $H \subseteq N \times R \times \{VO,BE\}$ be the set of recognizable h-flows.